 - Schedule regular one-on-one meetings for formal assessments.
 Focus on both the tasks accomplished and the way they were handled.
 Evaluate the goals you set in week one, and adjust them if required. - Ensure the student has enough work-and ensure that it increases in complexity as the work term continues. - On-site visits by a Camosun Co-op Field Instructor are conducted once per work term.
-The Co-op Field Instructor will meet with you and the in the position. - Both employer and student are required to complete an evaluation form after the work term has ended. - Depending on the program, students are required to submit a coop learning assignment for each work placement.
-The co-op field component of the student's work term grade.
+The Co-op Field Instructor will meet with you and the student individually to discuss the student's performance and progress in the position. - Both employer and student are required to complete an evaluation form after the work term has ended. - Depending on the program, students are required to submit a coop learning assignment for each work placement.
+The co-op field instructor's evaluation of the co-op learning assignment is a significant component of the student's work term grade.